jms290/NMT/README.md

 ```tcsh
 tcsh NMT_subject_align.csh [subject] ../NMT.nii.gz
 ```
 Create a directory where the NMT distribution is stored, and copy the scans of the individual subjects into this new directory.
 Copy or move this script to the new directory and run this script using a single scan as input, along with the NMT in the parent directory.
-If the brain has already been masked out from your subject (i.e., skull-stripped), generate a skull-stripped version of the NMT using the NMT's brain mask and use as input to NMT_subject_algin, as below.
+If the brain has already been masked out from your subject (i.e., skull-stripped), generate a skull-stripped version of the NMT using the NMT's brain mask and use this as input to NMT_subject_align, as below.
 From the newly created directory:
 ```tcsh
 3dcalc -a ../NMT.nii.gz -b ../NMT_brainmask.nii.gz -expr 'a*b' -prefix ../NMT_SS.nii.gz
 tcsh NMT_subject_align.csh [subject_without_skull] ../NMT_SS.nii.gz